EleutherAI/gpt-neox/README.md

 - **Positional Encodings:**

-    - Choose between T5-style relative positional encodings, learned encoding added to the input (GPT2-style), sinusoidal positional encoding, [rotary positional encodings](https://arxiv.org/abs/2104.09864), and no positional encodings at all (which [recent](https://arxiv.org/abs/1905.04226) [research](https://arxiv.org/abs/2102.11174) has found to be competetive with other positional encodings in autoregressive models).
+    - Choose between T5-style relative positional encodings, learned encoding added to the input (GPT2-style), sinusoidal positional encoding, [rotary positional encodings](https://arxiv.org/abs/2104.09864), and no positional encodings at all (which [recent](https://arxiv.org/abs/1905.04226) [research](https://arxiv.org/abs/2102.11174) has found to be competitive with other positional encodings in autoregressive models).
 Use the `pos-emb` field to select a positional encoding.

 - **Sparsity:**